shingarov/freedom_zybo/README.md

 $ cd freedom_zybo/freedom
 ```

-Optionally, if you did not compile the toolchain and you do like this(it will takes much time):
+Optionally, if you did not compile the toolchain and you do like this(it will take much time):
 ```sh
 $ cd rocket-chip/riscv-tools
 $ export RISCV=/yout/install/toolchain/location